COVID-19: Questions & Answers About Vaccines

 Q. Is it safe for someone to get the COVID-19 vaccine if they've already had COVID-19?

-A. Yes, a person can and should get a vaccine even if they have had COVID-19.
-There are no known risks to getting the vaccine after being infected with coronavirus.
-Because we don't know how long a person's immunity will last after they get infected, it's important to get the vaccine too.
+A. Yes, a person can and should get a vaccine even if they've had COVID-19.
+There are no known risks to getting the vaccine after having COVID-19.
+Because we don't know how long immunity lasts after an infection, it's important to get the vaccine too, but it may be OK to wait a few months.
+Talk to your doctor about the best timing for vaccination after infection.

-Q. Can kids (12 and up) get the COVID vaccine at the same time as their annual immunizations?
+Q. Can kids get the COVID vaccine at the same time as their routine vaccines?

 A. Yes.
-In fact, the American Academy of Pediatrics (AAP) supports kids getting routine immunizations at the same time they get a COVID-19 vaccine.
-This is especially important if kids missed getting some vaccines during the pandemic.
+In fact, the American Academy of Pediatrics (AAP) supports kids getting routine vaccines at the same time they get a COVID-19 vaccine.